 Darjeeling: Lure of Black Tea

-Perched on a mountain ridge at the elevation of 6, 710 feet with awe inspiring views of the Himalayan Peaks and verdant tea estates, Darjeeling is soothing to eyes, refreshing for mind and uplifting for the soul.
+Perched on a mountain ridge at the elevation of 6, 710 feet with awe-inspiring views of the Himalayan Peaks and verdant tea estates, Darjeeling is soothing to the eyes, refreshing for the mind, and uplifting for the soul.

 Mount Abu: Oasis in the Desert

 A haven in the desert kingdom of Rajasthan, Mount Abu with its verdant setting, salubrious weather, and various lakes & waterfalls is unlike anywhere else in the state.
 Perched on the Aravali Hill Range at an altitude of 1164 meters, Mount Abu is home to more than 80 Jain and Hindu temples and shrines with the Jain Temples at Delwara attracting the lion’s share of tourists.

 The best time to visit this hill station is September and April as the peak tourist season starts from October to November and again from May to Mid June.

 Attractions in Mount Abu: Dilwara Jain Temples, Guru Shikhar, Nakki Lake, Wildlife Sanctuary, Trevor’s Tank, Toad Rock, Abu Road.